ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

     ![](./images/es-demo-operands.png)

-1. This is now the view of the cluster definition as it is deployed.
+1. You are now viewing the cluster definition as it is deployed.
 Select the `YAML` choice and see the `spec` elements.

     ![](./images/es-yaml-view.png)

-    You can highlight that it will be easy to add a broker by changing the `spec.strimziOverrides.kafka.replicas` value.
+    You can see how easy it would be simple to add a broker by changing the `spec.strimziOverrides.kafka.replicas` value.
 Also in this view, the `Samples` menu presents some examples of cluster definitions.
-You can more discussion in a GitOps approach for Day1 and Day 2 operations as a demonstration extension.
-(See later [GitOps section](#day-2-operations))

 Kafka brokers, Zookeeper nodes or other components like Apicurio can all be scaled to meet your needs:

     * Number of replicas
     * CPU request or limit settings
     * Memory request or limit settings
     * JVM settings

-1. Broker, zookeepers, user interface, schema registry, ... are pods in a namespace:
+1. On the left side menu select Workloads->Pods.
+Here you see pods that are in the Event Streams namespace like  Broker, zookeepers, user interface, schema registry:

     ![](./images/pods.png)